inedumozey/file-drop/README.md

 * margin: auto;
 * cursor: pointer;

-Note: Background colors, text colors and border styles are passed as props
+Note: Background colors, text colors, border radius and border styles are passed as props

 ###### Props

 1. getFile is a callback that returns the file in form of file, blob or base64

 2. fileSize=60
-This is the acceptable file size beyound which it throws an error.
+This is the acceptable file size (as number) beyound which it throws an error.
 Default is 60

 3. showInitialImage=false
-Whether to show initial image or not when the component first rendered. default is false
+Whether to show initial image or not when the component first rendered. default is false.
+When set to true, initial file should also be specified as seen below.

 4. initialImage='',
 Pass the inital image to be shown here.